tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 To do this we must create Rust objects and leak pointers to them to the C++ code.
 We also include functions in Rust that can destruct these objects given a pointer to one.
 From these two building blocks we can use a C++ class which holds the opaque pointers and manages freeing them using the C++ destructor.
-One important reason this is necisary is that allocators and deallocators come in pairs.
+One important reason this is necessary is that allocators and deallocators come in pairs.
 It is not valid to destruct a Rust object with the C++ deallocator or vice-versa.

 In cases where we need to create C++ library types from Rust library types such as creating a `Eigen::Isometry3d` from a `nalgebra::geometry::Isometry3` we must copy the underlying data instead of sharing the memory.